arvahk0415/Revenant-GameDev/README.md

 ## Contact

 Open a GitHub **Issue** or start a **Discussion → Ideas** to propose features, report bugs, or share feedback.
+These features will also be available on our Discord Server.

 ---